VFPC/VFPC/README.md

 - `.vfpc file`- Deactivates loading from the API, and conducts a one-time load from the `Sid.json` file instead.
 Can also be used to reload from `Sid.json` after making changes.
 - `.vfpc check <callsign>` - Equivalent of clicking the "Show Checks" button for an aircraft.
 Replace `<callsign>` with the logon callsign of the aircraft.

-**N.B.** Disabling automatic data loading (or loading from a file) will only last until the plugin is unloaded (including when EuroScope is closed).
+**N.B.** Disabling automatic data loading (or choosing to load from a file) will only last until the plugin is unloaded (including when EuroScope is closed).
 When the plugin is next loaded, it will always attempt to load from the API.

 ## Disclaimer
 The plugin is currently in active development and you may encounter **unforseen bugs or other issues**.
 Please report them - we'll fix them as soon as we can.
 You run this plugin at your own risk - the developers are all volunteers and accept no liability for any problems encountered or damage to your system.